 Should I consider using it?

-I did mention above that it’s controversial; not everyone agrees that colloidal silver is helpful as alternative medicine.
+I did mention above that it’s controversial; not everyone agrees that colloidal silver is helpful as a dietary supplement or as alternative medicine.
 Therefore, I’ve linked to some articles that illustrate both perspectives.
 Do your research before using it for medical purposes.

 However, that being said here is some information to get you started in the process.